apache/sling-org-apache-sling-feature/readme.md

 in [apicontroller.md](apicontroller.md) is an example of enhancing the feature functionality.

-When creating aggregates, extensions are merged into the aggregates.
+When creating aggregates, extensions are merged into the resulting aggregate feature.
 There are default rules for aggregating extension content, which essentially is appending all the extension content of a given type.
 However custom merge plugins can also be provided.
 After the merge a postprocessor is always run which can perform